Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Methodology

 \subsection{Problem formulation}

-Based on the previous statement, we address the lane-changing decision problem in a multi-agent scenario.
+\re{ Based on the previous statement, we address the lane-changing decision problem in a multi-agent scenario.
 Our goal is to improve information acquisition, decision networks, and decision architecture to enable agents to achieve better operating conditions through more rational lane-changing strategies.

-In this paper, we consider two types of decision entities.
-While the global highway system has access to the complete state, the individual vehicles within the system only have access to partial information from $s_t$.
-Therefore, we formulate the multi-agent lane-changing decision problem as a Partially Observable Markov Decision Process (POMDP).
-In addition to the components of a regular MDP, such as the state space $\mathcal{S}$, the action space $\mathcal{A}$, the reward function $\mathcal{R}$, and the state transition model $\mathcal{P}$, POMDP introduces an observation space $\Omega$ ($o_t \in \Omega$) and an observation probability distribution $\mathcal{O}$,$\left(o_{t} \sim \mathcal{O}\left(s_{t}\right)\right)$ representing the observations in state $s_t$.
+We formulate the multi-agent lane-changing decision problem as a Partially Observable Markov Decision Process (POMDP) follow\cite{zhang2022multi}.
+In addition to the components of a regular MDP, such as the state space $ \mathcal{S} $, the action space $\mathcal {A}$, the reward function $ \mathcal{R} $, and the state transition model $ \mathcal{P} $, POMDP introduces an observation space $ \Omega $ ($ o_t \in \Omega $) and an observation probability distribution $\mathcal{O}\left(o_{t} \sim \mathcal{O}\left(s_{t}\right)\right)$ representing the observations in state $ s_t $.
 Based on the POMDP model, each vehicle independently samples observations from the state and autonomously executes actions, receiving rewards provided by the environment, to progressively discover the strategy that can achieve the highest future rewards.

-In this concept, the state transition model $\mathcal{P}$ is defined by the environment.
-Therefore, in the following a detailed introduction to the observation space $\Omega$, the state space $\mathcal{S}$, the action space $\mathcal{A}$ and the reward function $\mathcal{R}$ is given, which are essential for the decision making of the agents.